annnniexu/tp/docs/DeveloperGuide.md

        Expected: All the tags currently in the list will be shown in a list in alphabetical order

+### Checking a travel activity
+1. Checking a travel activity currently in the list
+    1. Prerequisites: List all the travel activities using the `list` command.

+    2. Test case: `check 1`

+       Expected: The first activity will be marked with an "X" and the details of the activity will be shown

+2. Checking a travel activity not in the list
+    1. Test case: `check 0`

+        Expected: No activity will be marked and an error will be shown

+### Unchecking a travel activity
+1. Unchecking a checked travel activity in the list
+    1. Prerequisites: List all the travel activities using the `list` command.

+    2. Test case: `uncheck 1`

+       Expected: The first activity will be unmarked and the details of the activity will be shown

+2. Unchecking a travel activity not in the list
+    1. Test case: `uncheck 0`

+       Expected: No activity will be unmarked and an error message will be shown

 ### Show help
 1. Shows all the commands the user can input
     1. Test case: `help`